markisahokie/markisahokie.github.io/_pages/constitution.md

 permalink: /constitution/ # This tells Jekyll to generate the page at /constitution/index.html
 ---

-# ALPFA Virginia Tech Chapter Constitution Summary
+# ALPFA Virginia Tech Chapter Constitution Summary Mark is Cool

 *Last Amended: July 17, 2025*